Creative Writing at NC State

 Don't tell anyone, but the most popular concentration in the English Department is Creative Writing.
 And don't let anyone tell you learning to write creatively and well renders you useless for the job market.
-Direct mail, journalism, marketing, advertising, public relations, not-for-profit fundraising, writing of textbook and software manuals, the civil service, the foreign service ... our undergraduates go on to make use of their talents in countless ways besides getting rich as a best-selling author, although that has happened too.
+Direct mail, journalism, marketing, advertising, public relations, nonprofit fundraising, writing of textbook and software manuals, the civil service, the foreign service ... .
+Our undergraduates go on to make use of their talents in countless ways besides getting rich as a best-selling author, although that has happened too.
 Think you got what it takes to be a LCW (English Major with a concentration in Creative Writing)?
 You can request the concentration your junior year.
 Click here for the particulars of the major.
 You can also minor in Creative Writing, too.
 Click here for information about the minor.

-NCSU offers an MFA in Creative Writing.
-Check out our faculty, contests, and our reading series of visiting writers which is arguably the best in the South.
-We are small, admitting @ ten students/year and we provide financial support for all our students.
+NC State offers an MFA in Creative Writing.
+Check out our faculty, contests and our reading series of visiting writers which is arguably the best in the South.

 Applications are accepted only for Fall admission.
 The deadline for admission with financial aid is February 1, but it's best to apply in December or early January.
 The application is online.
 We admit about ten students/year, in fiction and poetry, and provide stipends and health insurance.
 Allow yourself time to take the GRE exams, gather three letters of recommendation, and have the results by February 1 or earlier.